-I’ve not come across many bloggers or freelancers that are not doing affiliate marketing.
+I have to say, I’ve not come across many bloggers or freelancers that are not doing some form of affiliate marketing.

-In this post, I want to talk about affiliate marketing.
-But moreover, I want to show you how to make money with an affiliate network called ClickBank, which I’m pretty sure you’ve heard of by now.
+OK, enough talk.
+In this post, I want to discuss promoting affiliate products on your blog.
+More specifically, I want to show you how to make money with the affiliate network ClickBank, which I’m pretty sure you’re familiar with.

 As you can see from the screen captures above, the gross sales each week doesn’t amount to much and can fluctuate dramatically.
 However, every cent counts in this kind of business.

 ClickBank is one of the largest online retailers on the web, founded in 1998, and with over 200 million customers worldwide.

-ClickBank is an incredibly popular sales platform where entrepreneurs can sell a range of digital products, and affiliates can help promote those products and earn a nice commission.
+ClickBank is an incredibly popular sales platform where entrepreneurs, known as vendors, can sell a range of digital products.
+Affiliates can help promote those products and earn a nice commission.

-The platform is great, but sadly, the quality of products available to promote is where ClickBank falls short.
+The platform is great, but sadly, the quality of products available to promote is where ClickBank falls flat on it’s face.

-The easiest way to find products to promote is by searching for them in the ClickBank marketplace.
+The easiest way to find products to research and promote is by searching for them in the ClickBank marketplace.

-When you log into your main account dashboard, you can simply navigate to Marketplace in the top menu, and then browse through the categories, and each category has sub-categories for you to explore.
+When you log into your main account dashboard, you should be able to navigate to Marketplace in the top menu, and then browse through the categories.
+Each category has a sub-category for you to explore.